Montrose Academy: Academic prizes

 The school awards the Dux medal yearly, an award which has been said to have been first instituted in honour of Alexander Burnes; the medal itself is inscribed with the name of James Burnes (1801–1862), whose brother Alexander (1805–1841) was killed in Afghanistan.
 The Dux medal has been awarded since at least 1896 but possibly for much longer - the medal is inscribed 'Jacobo Burnes Indiam Relinquit MDCCCXLIX' and 'Academiae Montis Rosarum Fratres Latomi Bombaiensis' which suggests that the original medal was presented to James Burnes on leaving India in 1849 by brother freemasons from Montrose Academy living in Bombay.
 Other long-standing prizes include the Warrack Essay Prize (gifted by Sir James Howard Warrack), Duke Medal (for Mathematics) and the Henry Steele Prize (awarded for History).
 A number of prizes are sponsored by local businesses and organisations.
 School Colours are awarded for representation of the school at a national level in sport or other activities.

 Educational links

 In 2006 links were established with a new sister school in China following the twinning of Angus with Yantai City.
 Twinning arrangements have been made in other Angus schools, Webster's High School and Brechin High School.
 It is hoped that these ties will enable the teaching of Mandarin Chinese as part of future plans.
 From 2010 Montrose Rotary Club is working to establish links between the school and Lawson Academy in Nyumbani, Kitui District, Kenya, a village created to accommodate HIV orphans and grandparents affected by a high incidence of AIDS in the region.

 Exchange programmes

-Students studying German have the option of becoming part of an exchange with Icking Gymnasium in Icking, Bavaria.
+Students studying German can take part in an exchange with Icking Gymnasium in Icking, Bavaria.
 Since 2007 an exchange programme has been running between Montrose Academy and Forest Park High School in Virginia, United States.